oviney/performance-rig-as-code/README.md

 - we run the Docker image to start a Docker container, which starts the service

 In our case, JMeter, Grafana and InfluxDB all run in separate Docker containers which talk to each other.

+# Implementation
+This section will outline the various engineering decisions made.

+## Why Docker